-Apple iOS devices are no longer restricted to the United States, they are now in use worldwide. iOS devices contain substantial amounts of data, including deleted records, that can be decoded and interpreted into useful information.
+Apple iOS devices contain substantial amounts of data (including deleted records) that can be decoded and interpreted into useful information.
 Proper handling and parsing skills are needed for bypassing locked iOS devices and correctly interpreting the data.
-Without iOS instruction, you will be unprepared to deal with the iOS device that will likely be a major component in a forensics investigation.
+Without iOS instruction, you will be unprepared to deal with the iOS device that will likely be a major component in a forensic investigation.

-Topics: iOS Forensics Overview and Acquisition; Handling Locked iOS Devices; iOS File System Structures; iOS Evidentiary Locations; Traces of User Activity on iOS Devices
+Topics: iOS Forensics Overview and Acquisition; iOS File System Structures; iOS Evidentiary Locations; Handling Locked iOS Devices; Traces of User Activity on iOS Devices